-Pursuant to the General Banking Law, all Chilean banks may, subject to the approval of the FMC, engage in certain businesses other than commercial banking depending on the risk associated with such business and their financial strength.
+Pursuant to the General Banking Law, all Chilean banks may, subject to the approval of the SBIF, engage in certain businesses other than commercial banking depending on the risk associated with such business and their financial strength.
 Such additional businesses include securities brokerage, mutual fund management, securitization, insurance brokerage, leasing, factoring, financial advisory, custody and transportation of securities, loan collection and financial services.
-The General Banking Law also limits the discretion of the FMC to deny new banking licenses.
-There can be no assurance that regulators will not in the future impose more restrictive limitations on the activities of banks, including the Issuer.
+The General Banking Law also applies to the Chilean banking system a modified version of the capital adequacy guidelines issued by the Basel Committee on Banking Regulation and Supervisory Practices and limits the discretion of the SBIF to deny new banking licenses.
+There can be no assurance that regulators will not in the future impose more restrictive limitations on the activities of banks, including us.
 Any such change could have a material adverse effect on the Issuer's financial condition or results of operations.